Subway Store Manager

 I've never liked the "chicken breast" at Subway; it tastes very processed and not at all like a grilled chicken breast tastes like when I make it at home.
 Why is that?
 How is it prepared / cooked?

-Asked by momo almost 10 years ago
+Asked by momo over 10 years ago

 Im just going to assume the "chicken breast" is the same as "roast chicken" because we don't have something called specifically "chicken breast" in Australia.
 People do refer it to both names tho.